WIGS (web channel): History

 In September 2013, WIGS announced that "Blue" would return for a 3rd season, adding Eric Stoltz and Alexz Johnson to the cast.
+In 2014, the success of WIGS launched its founding members its own production company, Indigenous Media.

 Series

 The channel features series that follow the lives of different women.
 The stories include a poker player on a losing streak, a mother with a secret life and one that follows a woman on a series of speed dates.
 Many of them follow a woman's professional life, romance, war, or family structures.